 The first thing I did was to coat the whole top with a very

 thick paste-like crackle and texture medium from Martha Stewart.

-I waited for the thick paste to dry, I watched it crackle and crumble, then painted it with a coat of Annie Sloan Chalk Paint in
+I waited for the thick paste to dry, I watched it crackle and crumble, then painted it with a coat of Annie Sloan Chalk Paint® in Old White.

 I was left with a beautifully textured, crackled top.
 The